lewisself64/ada-pearl/readme.txt

 == Description ==

-Ada is a business focused WordPress theme.
+Ada Pearl is a business focused WordPress theme.
 The theme comes with pre built block patterns such as; banners, call to actions, meet the team, pricing plans and services.
 Templates provide a flexible experience for any business creating a website for any sector.

 == Installation ==